Carlos-Sotop/patterns-of-reality/essays/governance.md

 5) Democracy (rule by the many, just)
 6) Ochlocracy (mob rule, chaos, democracy turns corrupt)

 There are modern adaptations, but the core idea is that no political system is stable forever.

-As it evolves, it degenerates, almost like a rule of nature, it decayse into a distorted version of itself before collapsing and restarting in another form.
+As it evolves, it degenerates, almost like a rule of nature, decaying into a distorted version of itself before collapsing and restarting in another form.